This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Consistent data.
 Data store backups are guaranteed to be consistent.

 Less disk space overhead.
-You only store what’s in the data store, and not the surrounding operating system and
+You store only what’s in the data store, and not the surrounding OS and

 Drawbacks